G+T partner Peter Reeves and lawyers Robert O’Grady and Emily Shen have authored Chambers 2022: Introduction to the Australian fintech landscape.

 Regulatory fintech initiatives

 ASIC has championed various fintech initiatives to propel the development of the sector in Australia.
 There has been increased investment in ‘regtech’ (regulatory technology) and ‘suptech’ (supervisory technology) by financial services businesses.

 ASIC has also provided regulatory assistance in various forms.
-In December 2016, ASIC made certain class orders establishing a fintech licensing exemption and released regulatory guidance detailing its regulatory sandbox for fintech businesses to test certain financial services, financial products and credit activities without being licensed.
-There are strict eligibility requirements for both the type of businesses that can enter the regulatory sandbox and the products and services that qualify for the licensing exemption.
+ASIC has certain class orders establishing a fintech licensing exemption and released regulatory guidance detailing its regulatory sandbox for fintech businesses to test certain financial services, financial products and credit activities without being licensed.
+There are strict eligibility requirements for both the types of businesses that can enter the regulatory sandbox and the products and services that qualify for the licensing exemption.
 Once a fintech business accesses the regulatory sandbox, there are restrictions on how many persons can be provided with a financial product or service and caps on the value of the financial products or services which can be provided.
-In 2020, ASIC introduced an enhanced regulatory sandbox to allow testing of a broader range of financial services and credit activities for a longer duration.
+Since 2020, the regulatory sandbox has been enhanced to allow testing of a broader range of financial services and credit activities for a longer duration.

-However, it is clear that Australia presents fintechs with opportunities to shape new business models to meet increasing demand for bespoke offerings and tailored services, and established institutions will continue to face the challenge of redesigning their existing technology platform, strategies and capabilities.
+Generally, the changing regulatory landscape in Australia and active interest from regulators presents fintechs with opportunities to shape new business models to meet increasing demand for bespoke offerings and tailored services.
+At the same time, established institutions will continue to face the challenge of redesigning their existing technology platform, strategies and capabilities to better serve consumers.